sureshel/docker-apache-laravel8/readme.md

 ### Get or Update Database credentials
 The Database credentials can be found for root user in docker-compose.yml file.
 If you want to create a new user in DB for Laravel website application you can do so by logging into the DB using root credentials.
 If not, you can use the root user for development purpose only.

+You can also connect to mysql DB using any mysql client.
+Please run docker ps to check the hsot and port DB host: localhost
+Port: 3306
+Get the credentails from .env file for docker-compose file.

 ### MYSQL DB container
 ```
 $ docker exec -it YOUR_MYSQL_CONATINER_ID/NAME bash